Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 * If you work on a side project by yourself it will be harder to achieve the complexity necessary to keep technical skills and impossible to work on collaborative skills.

-### How to provide freedom to change if you are in charge
-This isn't the "I heard typescript was cool so let's re-write everything" sort of change.
-Getting a team of developers to agree on anything isn't easy.
-So if the team says we need X to do our jobs, you should listen.

-But without your team even saying anything you should take a look at your process.
-Are you forcing meetings on developers?
-Does your process really include continuous improvement or just endlessly carry forward a wish list that's never fulfilled?

 ### The situation is dire
 I know what you are probably thinking because I thought it every day for years - "I need to get more autonomy - I'll start on that next week."
 Don't play yourself.